Climate-based pepper planting guide for Bend, Oregon

 Main risk: Delays in planting or slower pepper varieties can quickly push maturity past fall frost.

-How Frost Affects Peppers in Bend
+How Frost Affects Planting Dates for Peppers in Bend

 Bend usually has about 106 frost-free days, with a typical last spring frost around June 6 and a typical first fall frost around September 20.